Swimming-Peaty out of world championships with fractured foot

 "I was on track for a huge summer so, like when anything doesn't go according to plan, it's a really challenging time."

-Peaty, who retained his 100m breastroke title at the Tokyo Olympics last year, added he would concentrate on building his fitness for the Commonwealth Games which begin in July in Birmingham.
+Peaty, who retained his 100m breaststroke title at the Tokyo Olympics last year, added he would concentrate on building his fitness for the Commonwealth Games which begin in July in Birmingham.

+The Briton has won gold in the 100m and 50m breaststroke for the past three world championships so it will be the first time since 2013 that someone else will capture those titles.

+He is among a number of swimmers not defending their titles in Hungary, through injury, suspension, retirement or just a decision to skip the competition, such as in the case of Australia's double Olympic champion Ariarne Titmus.
+That means 13 solo titles will be up for grabs.

 (Reporting by Christian Radnedge; Editing by Martyn Herman)